SwissDataScienceCenter/renku/docs/docs/10-users/50-code/guides/10-add-code-repository-to-project.md

 # Add a code repository to your project

-:::note
+:::info

-In order to access your code repository from RenkuLab, you need to connect your RenkuLab account with GitHub/GitLab.
-See [How to connect your Renku account to your GitHub or GitLab account](/docs/users/data/guides/connect-renku-account-to-github-or-gitlab-account).
+In order to access your code repository from RenkuLab, you need to [connect your RenkuLab account with GitHub/GitLab](/docs/users/data/guides/connect-renku-account-to-github-or-gitlab-account).

 :::